 Listen Live: At least one ‘Rio’ song every hour on The Sunday Brazilian Brunch today, Click to listen beginning at 5 am, 9 am, 2 pm and 8 pm CT.

 …and plenty of leftovers from Carnival week, with hundreds of thousands doing their best to relax, recharge and recover from the hard work and long hours required for a true-blooded sambista, even if she is from Lincoln, Nebraska.

 Locals and tourists can join in the celebration with a 66-foot-long cake and a jubilant chorus of “happy birthday, Rio de Janeiro”!

 It’s part of the city’s official party organized by SARCA, the Sociedade Amigos da Rua da Carioca e Adjacências.
 Head over to Largo do Carioca, a great starting point for a walking tour of Rio’s Centro district.

 The party is a local tradition that goes back nearly 40 years.

 Celebrate with us

-The Sounds of Brazil’s streaming station at Connectbrazil.com will play at least one ‘Rio’ song every hour during the Midday Show today (9 am – 3 pm CT).
-You’ll find the PLAY button at the bottom of your screen.
+The Sounds of Brazil’s streaming station at Connectbrazil.com will play at least one ‘Rio’ song every hour during The Sunday Brazilian Brunch today (5 am, 9 am, 2 pm and 8 pm CT for three full hours).
+You’ll find the PLAY button on our home page.